-Passionless employees are disengaged employees.
+Passionless employees that are overwhelmed with workload are disengaged employees.

 It’s up to leadership to understand what drives a strong connection between employees, their individual roles, and the company’s mission and goals.
 Clarifying and solidifying this connection unquestionably increases retention.
-In fact, according to our previously mentioned report, 74 percent of employees note that making work more interesting and inspiring increases the likelihood that they will stay with an organization.
+In fact, according to our previously mentioned report, 74% of employees note that making work more interesting and inspiring increases the likelihood that they will stay with an organization.